The Bachelor New Zealand: A one-on-one date

 The bachelor and one woman go on a date.
 The bachelor is given a chance to get to know the woman on a more personal level, and the dates are usually very intimate.
 If the date goes well and the bachelor wishes to spend more time with the woman or get to know them further, he may present them with a rose at the date.
 This means that during the rose ceremony at the end of each episode, she will be safe and there will be no chance of her going home.

 Rose ceremony

 The women who have not been eliminated stand in rows at one end of the room, and the bachelor faces them.
 The bachelor has a tray with roses.
 The bachelor takes a rose and calls a woman by name.
 The woman steps forward, and the bachelor asks, "Will you accept this rose?"
 The woman accepts, takes the rose, and makes her way to the other side of the room (where all the women who have been given a rose are required to stand.)

 Home Visits

-The bachelor visits the home towns and families of each of the four remaining women.
+The bachelor visits the hometowns and families of each of the four remaining women.
 At the rose ceremony, one woman is eliminated, leaving three.
 Another episode airs before the final rose ceremony, leaving two women.